 - If eligible and wishing to elect coverage, the employee will need to complete the Retiree Benefits Election Form and return it to Human Resources.
 The form is available on the CityNet HR Benefits & Leaves page.
 Retirees are eligible to continue coverage until Medicare eligibility is reached (the month before their 65th birthday).

 Employees are members of the Arizona State Retirement System (ASRS).
 ASRS is a state agency providing retirement benefits, long-term disability benefits and other benefits to employees of the state, counties, municipalities, universities and community colleges, school districts and other political entities.

 For further information about the ASRS retirement system, please visit the ASRS website.

-Commissioned police and fire personnel are members of the Public Safety Retirement System.
+Commissioned police officers and firefighter personnel are members of the Public Safety Personnel Retirement System.
 All employees, except commissioned fire personnel, contribute to Social Security.

 Phased retirement provides the opportunity for normal retirement eligible individuals to retire, draw their pension, and immediately go back to work in the same position as a contracted employee.
 The program was created to help retain the experienced, veteran workforce at a significant cost savings to state entities.
 Employees can increase their gross earnings by approximately 50%, while entities save 20-30% per employee.

 The program is designed to assist employees with a both a financial and emotional bridge towards retirement.
 Further, phased retirement can be used as a vehicle help incentivize the well trained, institutional knowledge workers to stay working in the positions they love, rather than losing their experience to the private sector.